 Growing orchids can be an addictive experience.
 These lovely flowering plants can be a bit fussy about their conditions and care, but the effort is worth it when you see the astounding blooms.
-There are several orchid flower pests for which to watch for that can seriously diminish the plant's health and ability to produce the flowers for which they are known.
+There are several orchid flower pests that can seriously diminish the plant's health and ability to produce the flowers for which they are known.
 Pests on orchid flowers may be sap feeders or chewing insects, but the damage they do can reduce plant vigor and, in some cases, even kill the plant.
 Identifying the villains and providing orchid pest control in a timely manner could save your plant.

 Types of Pests on Orchids

 Orchid flower pests are a collector's nightmare.
-There are any number of nasty insects who can wreck the appearance and health of your plant.
+There are any number of nasty insects that can wreck the appearance and health of your plant.
 Recognizing which insect is attacking your orchid is key to managing orchid pests.
 Once you know which insect is causing the damage, you can successfully fight back.
 Pests on orchid flowers fall into two categories: sap sucking and chewing.
 Sap sucking insects remove plant sap which is necessary for the plant to fuel itself causing general malaise and leaf, stem, and flower problems.
 These include:

-- Scale is harder to see but is recognized as bumps on the stems and other parts of the plant.
+- Scale: Scale is harder to see but is recognized as bumps on the stems and other parts of the plant.
 Severe infestations cause yellowing and leaf drop.

 Chewing insects of orchids usually prey on plants grown outdoors.